 Warm up with the instrument

-Depending upon what instrument you play, your warm-up exercises will vary.
-Below are a few suggestions, not all will be appropriate for your instrument, but they serve to give an idea of the types of things you could do.
+Depending on what instrument you play, your warm-up exercises will vary.
+Below are a few suggestions; not all will be appropriate for your instrument, but they serve to give an idea of the types of things you could do.